johncmanuel/cpsc449-project1/README.md

 Team: Tomas Oh, Jahn Tibayan, Nestor Reategui, John Carlo Manuel

+## How to Run

+1. Install the latest versions of Python and PostgreSQL.
+This can be done either manually through official websites or easily with Devbox.
+2. Setup a virtual environment and activate it.
+3. Install the required packages using `pip install -r requirements.txt`
+4. Setup the PostgreSQL database and create and modify a `.env` file accordingly to `.env.example`.
+5. Start the database server and run the server, `python main.py`

 ## Project Overview

 This project contains two components: a movie ratings service and a file upload API.